tlberglund/groovy-liquibase/README.md

 isn't reason enough to adopt Liquibase, then there is no hope for you.

 ## News
-Version 1.0.0 is under development, and we hope to have a release by the middle of February.
-Until then, use caution when building and using a 1.0.0 snapshot because there are still a few things that need to be changed, and there could be some breaking changes.
+Version 1.0.0 is under development, and we will have a release by the end of June.
+We're hoping that Gradle 2.0 will be released by then.
 **IMPORTANT NOTE FOR USERS UPGRADING FROM A PRE 1.0.0 RELEASE OF THE GROOVY DSL:**

 Version 1.0.0 of the Groovy Liquibase DSL uses Liquibase 3, instead of Liquibase